Chitrashree0910/House_Price_Prediction/README.md

 # Overview
-This project aims to predict house prices based on various features such as location, size, number of rooms, and other attributes.
-Using Linear Regression, we build a predictive model that estimates house prices based on historical data.
-The project follows a structured Machine Learning workflow, covering data preprocessing, feature engineering, model training, and evaluation.
+This project focuses on predicting house prices using data-driven techniques.
+It involves data preprocessing, exploratory data analysis, feature selection, and applying Linear Regression for predictive modeling.
+The goal is to analyze key housing attributes and estimate prices based on historical data.

 ## Tools & Technologies Used
 For this <b>House Price Prediction</b> project, I leveraged several key tools and technologies to explore, analyze, and model the data effectively:
 - <b>Python</b>: The core programming language used for data analysis, visualization, and machine learning
-    - <b>Pandas</b>: Used for data manipulation, handling missing values, and performing exploratory data analysis (EDA)
+    - <b>Pandas</b>: Used for data manipul  ation, handling missing values, and performing exploratory data analysis (EDA)
     - <b>NumPy</b>: Assisted in numerical computations and handling arrays efficiently
     - <b>Matplotlib</b>: Created visual representations of the data to identify patterns and trends
     - <b>Seaborn</b>: Enhanced data visualization with more advanced plots and statistical insights